LizzyParkerPannell/Untargeted_metabolomics_workflow/content/04_Data-preprocessing/04_Processing-DIMS.en.md

 ### Alignment (Peak matching)

 To make consensus spectra (one per biological sample) click on the icon with two graphs (Peak Matching).

 Again click on the double green arrow to select both treatment groups (“Labels”).

-Select MALDIquant and choose a tolerance level
+Select MALDIquant and choose a tolerance level.

 Check the box for “Generate consensus spectrum” (you can alter the POP to 100% if you want peaks to be present in all of your technical reps to be considered a peak).
 Use 50% if any of your technical reps didn’t run properly.

 Click “OK”

 You will now have an “Inter-matched” peak list for each sample, with samples organised into tabs by treatment group (“Label”)

 ---